-Home Page > About the Florida Public Service Commission > Commissioners > Commissioner Art Graham
+Home Page > About the Florida Public Service Commission > Commissioners > Chairman Art Graham

 Art Graham was appointed to the Florida Public Service Commission by Governor Charlie

-Crist in July 2010 and was reappointed by Governor Rick Scott to serve a term through
+Crist in July 2010 and was reappointed by Governor Rick Scott for a term through

-Commissioner Graham is a member of the National Association of Regulatory Utility
+Chairman Graham is a member of the National Association of Regulatory Utility Commissioners

-Commissioners (NARUC) and serves on the Committee on Water.
-Prior to his appointment,
+(NARUC) and serves on the Committee on Water.
+Prior to his appointment, he served

-Commissioner Graham served on the Jacksonville City Council.
-Among his duties as
+on the Jacksonville City Council.
+Among his duties as Council Member, Chairman Graham

 He is a past chair of the North Florida Transportation Planning Organization and

-of ART Environmental Consulting Services from 2005 to 2009 and was a recovery engineer
+Environmental Consulting Services from 2005 to 2009, and worked on electric power

-Commissioner Graham received a bachelor’s degree in chemical engineering from the
+He received a bachelor’s degree in chemical engineering from the Georgia Institute

-Georgia Institute of Technology in Atlanta.
-He is also a 2001 graduate of Leadership
+of Technology in Atlanta.
+He is also a 2001 graduate of Leadership Jacksonville

 - Contact Information: